Tubal Ligation Reversal

 WHO IS THIS FOR

 Women who want to reverse their tubal ligation surgery.
-Your eligibility will be influenced by age, BMI, the method of your tubal ligation, and the amount of the damage to your fallopian tubes.
+Your eligibility will be influenced by age, BMI, the method used for your tubal ligation, and the amount of damage to your fallopian tubes.

 Tubal ligation reversal is performed as an outpatient procedure.
 In some cases, you may be asked to stay in the hospital for another day.
 You can expect to make a full recovery within a few days to a few weeks depending on your health status and the kind of surgery that was performed.

 The success rate of tubal ligation reversal is 45–85%.
-This depends on the pre-surgery state of your fallopian tubes, the type of surgery performed, your age, your health, and other factors.
+This depends on the state of your fallopian tubes, the type of surgery performed to tie them, your age, your health, and further factors.

 POTENTIAL RISKS & SIDE EFFECTS